COVID 19 - Nasopharyngeal swab; SARS CoV-2 test; COVID-19 PCR test

 The test identifies the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2), which causes COVID-19.

 The test is considered normal when it is negative.
 A negative test means that at the time you were tested, you probably didn't have the virus that causes COVID-19 in your respiratory tract.
 But you can test negative if you were tested too early after infection for COVID-19 to be detected.
 And you can have a positive test later if you are exposed to the virus after you were tested.
-Also, rapid diagnostic tests of any kind are less accurate than the regular PCR test.
+Also, rapid diagnostic tests of any kind are less accurate than the regular PCR test, and either test may remain positive for weeks after you've recovered from the illness.

-For this reason, if you have symptoms of COVID-19 or you are at risk for contracting COVID-19 and your test result was negative, your provider may recommend being retested at a later time.
+For this reason, if you have symptoms of COVID-19 or you are at risk for contracting COVID-19 and your first test result was negative, your provider may recommend being retested at a later time.
+A single negative self-test will not rule out infection.
+If you used a self-test, you should test again in 24 to 48 hours.
+Or, your provider may recommend a PCR test to confirm your results.

 What Abnormal Results Mean

 Centers for Disease Control and Prevention website.
-COVID-19: At-home testing.
+COVID-19: Self-testing at home or anywhere.

 Centers for Disease Control and Prevention website.
-COVID-19: Interim guidelines for collecting, handling, and testing clinical specimens for COVID-19.
+COVID-19: Interim guidelines for collecting and handling of clinical specimens for COVID-19 testing.

 Centers for Disease Control and Prevention website.
-COVID-19: Overview of testing for SARS-CoV-2 (COVID-19).
+COVID-19: Overview of testing for SARS-CoV-2, the virus that causes COVID-19.

 Centers for Disease Control and Prevention website.
-COVID-19: Test for current infection (viral test).
+COVID-19 testing: what you need to know.